 VBSR is a statewide, nonprofit business association with a mission to foster a business ethic in Vermont that recognizes the opportunity and responsibility of the business community to set a high standard for protecting the natural, human, and economic environments of our citizens.

 Renewable Energy Vermont represents businesses, non-profits, utilities, and individuals committed to reducing our reliance on dirty fossil fuels by increasing clean renewable energy and energy efficiency in Vermont.
-Vermont’s clean energy economy directly enables at least 18,800 jobs at 3,612 businesses, representing approximately 6% of Vermont’s workforce.
 Together, we will achieve 90% total renewable energy (electric, thermal, transportation) before 2050.

-The New Hampshire Clean Tech Council (NHCTC) is a membership-based organization that advocates and represents our state’s clean tech and clean energy business sectors.
-They strive to promote an innovative, stable, long-term clean tech policy, attract new jobs, young professionals, and new investments in NH’s clean tech sectors and achieve industry growth to strengthen NH’s economy and make our state a leader in clean tech.
+NHCTC is a membership-based organization that advocates and represents our state’s clean tech and clean energy business sectors.
+They strive to promote an innovative, stable, long-term clean tech policy, attract new jobs, young professionals, and new investments in NH’s clean tech sectors.

 Clean Energy NH

-We build relationships among people and organizations using a fact-based approach that offers objective, balanced, and practical insights for transforming the Granite State’s clean energy economy and sustaining its citizens’ way of life.
-We work with policymakers, businesses, local energy committees, municipal staff, and individuals to promote, educate, and advocate for favorable clean energy and energy efficiency policies and practices.
-We educate audiences on all matters pertaining to generating, storing, and efficiently using clean energy and to accelerate technology and opportunities that provide a more prosperous, eco-friendly future for the state.
+Clean Energy NH builds relationships among people and organizations using a fact-based approach that offers objective, balanced, and practical insights for transforming the Granite State’s clean energy economy and sustaining its citizens’ way of life.
+They work with policymakers, businesses, municipal staff, and individuals to promote, educate, and advocate for clean energy and energy efficiency policies.

 The Alzheimer’s Society believes passionately that life doesn’t end when dementia begins.
 They are here for anyone affected by dementia, and do everything they can to keep people with dementia connected to their lives and the people who matter most.